whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 And some people cultivate passion, but if it's not offered in gratitude to the humans and nonhumans you love, what good is it?

 Some people find passion for abstract things like scientific research, engineering, and writing.
 But when people merely enjoy their work and do not pay attention to the consequences of the work their bosses order them to do, terrible things happen.
-Physicists may love physics, and help create weapons their rulers use in ways they later regret.
+Physicists may love physics and help create weapons their rulers use in ways they later regret.
 Civil engineers may obsess about building codes and construct well-built prisons that corrupt legal systems use to unjustly persecute activists and the poor.

 Gratitude without service can feel empty, and passion without that clear gratitude can easily become comfortable and ultimately meaningless.
 Ruling classes are only too happy for wage slaves to feel passionate about their jobs.